Campion Comms

 The answer isn’t flashier photos or fancier amenities.
 It’s something much more powerful and personal.
 And that something is: your voice.

 Just as you have a unique speaking voice, you have your very own writing voice.
 And it’s what makes people (your people, that is) choose you over everyone else.
 It’s what builds trust before someone ever meets you.
-And it’s what turns browsers into bookers and one-time guests into life-long admirers.
+It’s also what turns browsers into bookers and one-time guests into life-long admirers.

 This guide will show you exactly how to find, develop, and use your own voice so you can feel much more confident about standing out and connecting with your ideal guest.